OCA/account-payment/payment_ippay_ach/readme/CONFIGURE.rst

       select Electronic
     * Advanced Settings /payment Method Types, for Outgoing Payments: select Checks (needed for the Sequence field to be made visible)

-* Configure the Journal's Sequence to be a simple integer (important!):

-    * Implementation: Standard
-    * Prefix: none
-    * Suffix none
-    * Use subsequences per date_range: no
-    * Sequence size: 1
-    * Step: 1